bejker123/InteractionManager/README.md

 - Attacking hostile mobs
 - Attacking passive mobs
 - Attacking villagers
+- Breaking blocks

 It also gives you the option to stop the player from attacking your pets, others' pets or all tamable mobs.
+You can blacklist blocks, so that you can't break them.

 These options are easily found in the in game `Interactions` menu.
 To access them go to `Options`>`Interactions`